Foods to Avoid When Trying to Get Pregnant

 Highly isolated ingredients | Virtually pure fat or oil, pure starch and sugar | Food in whole forms has fiber, nutrients, water, and a mix of micronutrients |

 Combination | An unnatural combination of sugar, fat, and starch, which produces highly palatable food.
-Also add flavors, flavor enhancers, salt, and the method of cooking makes end product very rewarding and prone to overeating | Refined starch, sugar, and fats do not occur naturally together in nature |
+Also, add flavors, flavor enhancers, salt, and the method of cooking makes the end product very rewarding and prone to overeating | Refined starch, sugar, and fats do not occur naturally together in nature |

 Preservatives | Chemical preservatives that may have adverse side effects for some | Food degrades if not preserved.
 Natural methods of preservation, like fermentation, have positive health benefits |

-Protein Content | A meal composed of processed foods contains no protein, which is a problem for appetite regulation | High carbohydrate plant foods contain some protein; mixed meals always contain protein if a protein source is added |
+Protein Content | A meal composed of processed foods contains no protein, which is a problem for appetite regulation | High-carbohydrate plant foods contain some protein; mixed meals always contain protein if a protein source is added |

-Omega-6 to Omega-3 Ratio | Fats high in omega 6, excess pro-inflammatory, low in omega 3s | Low in omega-6s, higher in omega 3s |
+Omega-6 to Omega-3 Ratio | Fats high in omega-6, excess pro-inflammatory, low in omega-3s | Low in omega-6s, higher in omega 3s |

-Refined snacks have been associated with poor sperm concentration, morphology, and motility, which impairs fertility.
-In women, a higher intake of fast food in the preconception period is associated with a longer time to pregnancy (TTP) and can put women at risk for ovulatory infertility.
+In women, higher intake of fast food in the preconception period has been associated with a longer time to pregnancy (TTP) and an increased risk of ovulatory infertility.

 High Mercury Fish

-Mercury exposure damages sperm DNA and can result in abnormal sperm morphology and motility.
+Mercury exposure also damages sperm DNA and contributes to abnormal sperm morphology and motility.

 Soy-Based Foods